Another big night for Doncic lifts Mavs past Blazers

 Doncic then put the game away with a layup with 1:10 left and a 27-foot 3-pointer with 46.1 seconds remaining to make it an 11-point margin.
 Hardaway scored 15 points in the third quarter as Dallas led by the same amount at the conclusion as it did at the start of the frame -- nine points.

-The Mavericks led 91-74 with 4:27 remaining after Hardaway and Curry made consecutive 3-pointers before Portland cut into the lead.
+The Mavericks led 91-74 with 4:27 remaining in the third after Hardaway and Curry made consecutive 3-pointers before Portland cut into the margin.
 Bazemore knocked down a 3-pointer just before time expired in the quarter to pull the Trail Blazers within 98-89.
-Doncic made six 3-pointers in the first half and scored 23 points as the Mavericks led 72-63 at the break.
+Doncic made six 3-pointers in the first half and scored 23 points for the Mavericks, who took a 72-63 lead into the break.
 Lillard scored 25 in the half.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)